How to Use Public Transport in Lisbon: The Ultimate Guide

 Other Ways to Get Around Lisbon

-When considering how to use public transport in Lisbon, it is not only the train, metro, or bus that brings you from point A to point B. You can find other options, but many are not recommended, while others are.
+When considering how to use public transport in Lisbon, not only the train, metro, or bus will get you from point A to point B. You can find other options, but many are not recommended, while others are.
 Let’s look at them a bit more.

 Taxi: Lisbon taxis are often outdated and might not use GPS, leading to potential fare disputes.
 Furthermore, it can become expensive compared to other means of transport.